tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 realms settled around this castle, establishing the city known as Ghale.
 It was home to an inn named Skulls Taverne.
-The former King Walter of 2D and CT also made his castle here, and it is for him that the Castle of Rhateph is also named.
+The former King Walter of 2D and CT also made his castle here, and it is for him that the Castle of Rhateph is alternatively nicknamed.
 Following the overthrow of the Dark Lord by adventurers, the King of Avalon took Ghale as his capital.